spicetify/docs/docs/advanced-usage/extensions.md

 ### Shuffle+

 **Filename:** `shuffle+.js`
 Shuffles using Fisher–Yates algorithm with zero bias.
 After installing extensions, right click album/playlist/artist item, there will be an option "Play with Shuffle+".
 You can also multiple select tracks and choose to "Play with Shuffle+".
-Moreover, enable option "Auto Shuffle+" in Profile menu to inject Shuffle+ into every play buttons, no need to right click anymore.

 ![Shuffle](https://i.imgur.com/gxbnqSN.png)